Bi-invariant types, reliably invariant types, and the comb tree property: Introduction

 In \cref{cor:reliability-is-reliable}, we generalize \cref{fact:Kruckman-Ramsey} by showing that any type over an invariance base extends to a Kim-strictly invariant type.

 \cref{fact:Kruckman-Ramsey} prompted Kruckman and Ramsey to investigate the following variant of Kim's lemma as possibly characterizing a good mutual generalization of NTP$_2$ and NSOP$_1$: A theory $T$ satisfies \emph{new Kim's lemma} if whenever $\varphi(x,b)$ Kim-divides over a model $M$, then it Kim-divides with regards to any Kim-strictly invariant type extending $\tp(b/M)$.
-As described in an upcoming note by Kruckman and Ramsey, a failure of new Kim's lemma entails the existence of a certain combinatorial configuration mutually generalizing TP$_2$ and SOP$_1$, which they refer to tentatively as the \emph{bizarre tree property} or \emph{BTP}, but whether the converse holds is unclear at the moment \cite{KruckmanTalk}.
+In \cite{NKL}, Kruckman and Ramsey gave some natural examples of theories with both TP$_2$ and SOP$_1$ which nevertheless satisfy new Kim's lemma, specifically the generic theory of parameterized dense linear orders and the two-sorted theory of an infinite-dimensional vector space over a real-cloesd field with a generic (alternating or symmetric) bilinear form.
+As shown in \cite{NKL}, a failure of new Kim's lemma entails the existence of a certain combinatorial configuration mutually generalizing TP$_2$ and SOP$_1$, which they call the \emph{bizarre tree property} or \emph{BTP}, but whether the converse holds is unclear at the moment.

 The only other previously known general construction of (Kim-)strictly invariant types seems to have been the following fact:

 \begin{defn} A global type $p(x)$ is an \emph{$M$-coheir} or a \emph{coheir over $M$} if it is finitely satisfiable in $M$. $p(x)$ is an \emph{$M$-heir} or an \emph{heir over $M$} if for every $M$\nobreakdash- formula $\varphi(x,y)$, if there is a $b$ in the monster such that $\varphi(x,b) \in p(x)$, then there is a $c \in M$ such that $\varphi(x,c) \in M$. \end{defn}